 Use the UNICON Copy Files Using FTP option to transfer files to and from computers supporting File Transfer Protocol (FTP).
-This option enables you to transfer the UNIX hosts, passwd, and group files from a remote UXPS server to your NetWare[®] server.
+This option

 For you to use the file copy function, the remote server must be running the FTP server (FTP daemon on some systems).